 2018 NEW "SOUTH HILL BEAUTIES" ~ "The Hill," as its affectionately called, enjoys a reputation as being one of the best places to live in Spokane.
 This calendar shares a dozen lovely homes from neighborhoods all over the South Hill.
 Half of the artwork is NEW.

-NEW FEATURE ~ In these two 4th edition for the first time, historical photos and background stories accompany each journal image.
+NEW FEATURE ~ In these two 4th edition for the first time, historical photos and background stories accompanied each journal image.
+This feature was so popular, it will continue with the NEW 5th edition currently in-the-works.
 With a perpetual shelf life as they are not year-specific, these are perfect for folks who want more than just 12 calendar images.
 Each features 44 paintings on pages peppered with positive thoughts to inspire.
-For more information, please vivist my my Calendar page.
+For more information, please visit my Calendar page.

 ARTWORK COLLECTIONS ~ During my many years as a fine artist, I've created hundreds of paintings and drawings that are divided into three collections.
 These three pages feature images that revolve and complement the seasons and holidays.